Jello pudding paint is a fun vibrant homemade paint that smells amazing and is totally taste-safe!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 My grocery delivery company sent me a box of Jello lemon pudding/pie mix by mistake the other day, so I decided to make it into some taste-safe paint!

 I cooked the pudding mix according to the instructions, adding water, egg yolks and sugar (although I used xylitol instead of sugar, just in case the kids actually ate it!).
-Then I divided it up and added 3-4 drops of food colouring to each.
-As the base colour was lemon yellow, colours like pink and blue were hard to achieve, but it didn’t really matter because the colours of the pudding paint were so vibrant.
+Then I divided it up and added 3-4 drops of food coloring to each.
+As the base color was lemon yellow, colors like pink and blue were hard to achieve, but it didn’t really matter because the colors of the pudding paint were so vibrant.

 The paint took several hours to dry but still retained some of that scent.

 This is a great paint for very young children to use for finger painting, although you wouldn’t want them to consume TOO much of it!
 Older children may be dissatisfied with the paler colours if they are used to brighter ones.